Projects

 id | prj_<16chars> | Stable identifier.
 Used in headers, URLs, webhooks. |

-slug | lowercase alphanumeric + _/-, max 64 chars | Unique per organization. default is reserved.
+slug | lowercase alphanumeric + _/-, max 64 chars | Unique per account. default is reserved.
 Used in dashboard URLs. |

 name | free-form string | Display name only. |